ElementsProject/lightning/doc/lightning-ping.7.md

 On failure, one of the following error codes may be returned:

-- -32602: Error in given parameters or unknown peer.
+- -32602: Error in given parameters or we're already waiting for a ping response from peer.

 EXAMPLE JSON RESPONSE
 -----